mc-aeq/metachain/README.md

 - for compiling from source you'll need a working [boost] installation with all libraries built.
 - [openssl] is widely used in this project. you'll need a working installation with all libraries.
 - [rocksdb] is our default meta info backend, even when you use mysql or other db engines, we still rely on [rocksdb].
 A working install must be present!
+- [brofield/simpleini] is used for ini parsing
+- [bitcoin-core/secp256k1] used as C backend for secp256k1 ECDA algorithm
+- [cryptopp] a widely known and usefull crypto library supporting us with crypto algorithms
 - C++ compiler needs to have C++11 compability.
 As soon as C++17.2 is available, changes will be made to use the C++17.2 standard as dependency!
+We provide forks of all the needed dependencies in our github organization account.
+These are the tested versions and those forks will be updated frequently.
+You can rely on those forks in terms of building the MetaChain.
 #### Building for source on windows
 - clone the git repository using github for Desktop
 - place all dependencies in a folder named "dependencies" in the project root. clone the corresponding git repositories of the dependencies into this folder